ricsanfre/pi-cluster/docs/_docs/logging.md

   - <P/F> indicates whether the log line is partial (P), in case of multine logs, or full log line (F)
   - <log>: message log
 ```

-Fluentd or, its lightweight alternative, Fluentd/Fluentbit are deployed on Kubernetes as a DaemonSet, which is a Kubernetes workload type that runs a copy of a given Pod on each Node in the Kubernetes cluster.
+{{site.data.alerts.end}}

-Using this DaemonSet controller, a Fluentd/Fluentbit logging agent Pod is deployed on every node of the cluster.
+{{site.data.alerts.note}}
-To learn more about this logging architecture, consult [“Cluster-level logging architectures: Using a node logging agent”](https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent) from the official Kubernetes docs.
+In addition to container logs, same Fluentd/Fluentbit agents deployed as daemonset can collect and parse logs from systemd-based services and OS filesystem level logs (syslog, kern.log, etc).

-### Kubernetes processes Logs
+{{site.data.alerts.end}}

-In addition to container logs, the Fluentd/Fluentbit agent can collect and parse logs from Kubernetes processes (kubelet, kube-proxy), systemd-based services and OS filesystem level logs (syslog, kern.log, etc).
+### Kubernetes processes logs

 In K3S all kuberentes componentes (API server, scheduler, controller, kubelet, kube-proxy, etc.) are running within a single process (k3s).
 This process when running with `systemd` writes all its logs to  `/var/log/syslog` file.
-This file need to be collected and parsed in order to have logs comming from Kubernetes processes.
+This file need to be parsed in order to collect logs from Kubernetes (K3S) processes.

 K3S logs can be also viewed with `journactl` command